Computing Probabilities for Normal Distributions In Exercises 1–6... | Channels for Pearson+

 Probability Calculation

-Probability calculation in the context of normal distributions involves determining the likelihood of a random variable falling within a specific range.
-This is typically done using Z-scores to convert the values into standard normal variables, which can then be referenced against standard normal distribution tables or calculated using statistical software.
-For the given range P(172 < x < 192), the probabilities for the corresponding Z-scores must be found and subtracted to obtain the final probability.
+Probability calculation in the context of normal distributions often involves finding the area under the curve for a specified range of values.
+This is typically done using Z-scores and standard normal distribution tables or software.
+For the question at hand, calculating P(x > 182) requires determining the Z-score for x = 182 and then finding the corresponding probability that represents the area to the right of this Z-score.

 Recommended video: